 As the home of the British royal family, Britain’s capital is the perfect place to start this regal trip.
-From the gates of iconic palaces to Princess Margaret’s favourite haunts from the 1960s, London will immerse visitors in the world of royalty.
+From the gates of iconic palaces to Princess Margaret’s favourite haunts from the 1960s, London will immerse you in the world of royalty.

 Buckingham Palace also offers a wide range of lectures, talks and activities revealing the history of the royal family and art and culture through the ages, all held in the Queen’s Gallery.

 Next stop is the Coach & Horses, Bruton Street - a real treat for those wanting to experience the atmosphere of a traditional British pub.
 Nestled in bustling Mayfair and dating back to the 18th century, it’s located on the very street where the Queen was born.
 One of the area’s oldest pubs, its narrow Tudor style exterior, classic pub food and wide range of ales make it a delicious stop-off if you’re seeking a true taste of British fare.